andy-byers/CalicoDB/README.md

 + Allows creation of in-memory databases
 + Supports variable-length keys and values
 + API only exposes objects (no pointers to deal with)
-+ Allows tuning of various parameters (page size, block size, cache size, etc.)
++ Allows tuning of various parameters (page size, cache size, etc.)

 ## Caveats
 + Currently, Calico DB only runs on 64-bit Ubuntu and OSX